gallbotond/gallbotond/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my bachelor's diploma
-- 🌱 I’m currently learning about docker and neural networks
-- 👯 I’m looking to collaborate on web applications
 <!--
 **gallbotond/gallbotond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.